All on 4 in Mexico

 If you want to know more about the materials we use, please watch the video below.

-Does an All-on-4 procedure hurt?
+procedure hurt?

-Even though the all-on-4 procedure is considered to be safe, it is still a surgery that will generate temporal trauma to your gums and bone.
+Even though the All on 4 procedure is considered to be safe, it is still a surgery that will generate temporal trauma to your gums and bone.
 Take into consideration that the recovery time will vary from patient to patient.

 Always discuss with your doctor how to take proper care of your prosthesis to avoid future complications.